-The Personal Care Services Program (PCS), also referred to as the Personal Care Assistance Services Program, is a funded option through Alaska’s state Medicaid plan.
+The Personal Care Services Program (PCS), previously called the Personal Care Assistance (PCA) Program, is a funded option through Alaska’s state Medicaid plan.
 Via this program, in-home personal care services are provided to qualified Alaskan seniors and individuals with disabilities.
 Personal care services are defined as providing assistance with Activities of Daily Living (ADLs), such as eating, dressing, and toileting, and Instrumental Activities of Daily Living (IADLs), such as meal preparation and assistance with medications.

 Under CDPCA, participants or their legal representatives hire, schedule, and manage the individual(s) who provide personal care services.
 The state agency continues to be responsible for making payments to the care providers.
-Participants are able to hire friends and some family members to provide care.
+Participants are able to hire friends and some family members to provide care, though they must pass a background check and complete required training.
 Spouses and legal guardians are not eligible to be care providers.
 However, other relatives, including the adult children are eligible to be paid caregivers.

 For eligibility, an individual must be an Alaskan resident and require assistance with a minimum of one ADL or IADL.
 This is determined via a functional assessment completed by a nurse.
 One’s disability must be verified with supporting medical documentation.
 However, one cannot require a level of care that is consistent to that which is provided in a nursing home facility.
 In addition, one must be financially qualified to receive regular Medicaid in Alaska, which is called Denali Care, as opposed to nursing home Medicaid or Home and Community Based Services (HCBS) Medicaid Waivers.

-The 2019 Alaska Medicaid income and asset rules for aged, blind, or disabled persons are as follows.
-Monthly income for unmarried, divorced, or widowed applicants cannot exceed $1,432 / month.
-For married couples (with both spouses applying for Medicaid), the income limit is $2,121 / month.
+The 2021 Alaska Medicaid income and asset rules for aged, blind, or disabled persons are as follows.
+Monthly income for unmarried, divorced, or widowed applicants cannot exceed $1,474 / month.
+For married couples, the income limit is $2,183 / month.

 Alaska Medicaid allows single applicants up to $2,000 in liquid assets (cash or assets that can easily be converted to cash).
 While that number may seem low, some high value assets are exempt, meaning they do not count towards Medicaid eligibility purposes.
-For example, as long as the homeowner lives in their home, or intends to return to his or her home, and if the home is valued under $585,000, it is exempt.
+For example, as long as the homeowner lives in his / her home, or intends to return to the home, and his / her home equity interest is valued under $603,000, it is exempt.
 A vehicle, burial trusts, household items, and personal effects may also be exempt.
-Married applicants, in which both spouses are applying for services, are permitted countable resources valued at $3,000.
+Married applicants are permitted countable resources valued up to $3,000.

-Families who are financially ineligible for Medicaid but still cannot afford to care for a loved one might consider working with a financial advisor.
-These professionals can assist families in re-structuring their resources so that they become Medicaid compliant.
+Families who are financially ineligible for Medicaid, but still cannot afford to care for a loved one might consider working with a financial advisor.
+These professionals can assist families in re-structuring their resources so that they become eligible for Medicaid in Alaska.
 This is called Medicaid Planning, and thousands of families benefit from it each year.
 Find assistance qualifying for Medicaid in Alaska.

 The types of physical assistance covered by this program include aid with the following ADLs: Mobility, such as moving from a bed to a wheelchair or repositioning of the individual in a chair, personal hygiene, such as grooming and oral care, bathing, dressing, toileting, and eating.
 Physical assistance is also provided with IADLs, such as help with meal preparation, housework, shopping, medication monitoring, monitoring of vitals, and transportation assistance to medical appointments.